 Glaucus atlanticus, Forster, 1777 © Taro Taylor

-The family Glaucidae has just two genera, Glaucus and Glaucilla and each of these genera have just one species: Glaucus atlanticus and Glaucilla marginata.
+The family Glaucidae has just one genus, Glaucus and two species: Glaucus atlanticus and Glaucus marginatus.

-The cerata hold the stinging cells (nematocysts) which are taken from the jellyfish they eat and are stored in special sacs called cnidosacs.
+The cerata hold stinging cells (nematocysts), which are taken from the Portuguese Man o' War and other hydrozoans they eat and are stored in special sacs called cnidosacs.

-The main differences between these two species are:
+The main differences between the two species are: